Find Trade Colleges

 In-state students pay an average of $11,167 in tuition and fees if they attend KU full time.
 Out-of-state students pay an average of $28,035.
 Bachelor’s Degree recipients from KU accumulate an average of $21,064 in student debt by the time they complete their degree.
 Around 55% of those degree recipients were women.

-If you want to attend Ottawa University - Online, expect to pay an average of $12,676 in tuition and fees.
-Of course, this could be reduced if you receive financial aid.
+Ottawa University - Online does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $12,676.
+This amount may be reduced if you receive financial aid.
 On average, bachelor’s degree students take out $22,495 in loans while pursuing their degree.
-Around 70% of those degree recipients were women.
+Of those students who received their degree, 70% were women.

 Interested in an online degree?
 Then you definitely want to check out Ottawa University - Kansas City.
 Every undergraduate student at the school took at least one class online.